 In case you are wondering if you send the 1099-NEC or the old 1099-MISC for attorneys, here is the answer:

 With the rise in the number of cash-transfer services, it’s important to take note that none of these systems count as “3rd party processors”.

 That means all transactions done using these platforms require a 1099-to be filed.

 These are simply “money transfer services” and not actual merchant services account.

 There is a huge difference in that money transfer services are supposed to be for personal use, where merchant services are for business payments.

 If you aren’t giving your tax info to a system, then it is not going to send your partners a 1099-K, which in turn means you must complete a 1099-NEC for all payments made to those who qualify!

-Don’t be fooled by services which allow you to fund your account with a credit card, however.
+Don’t be fooled by services that allow you to fund your account with a credit card, however.